 2 tablespoons chilled butter, cut into small pieces

 2. To prepare cake, combine rhubarb and 2 tablespoons flour in a medium bowl; toss well to coat.

-3. Place brown sugar and 5 tablespoons butter in the bowl of a mixer; beat at medium speed until light and fluffy.
+3. Place brown sugar and 5 tablespoons butter in a large bowl; beat with a mixer at medium speed until light and fluffy.
 Add eggs, 1 at a time, beating well after each addition.
 Add sour cream, rind, and vanilla; beat until well combined.

 4. Lightly spoon 1 1/2 cups all-purpose flour and whole wheat flour into dry measuring cups; level with a knife.
 Combine flours, baking soda, 1 teaspoon cinnamon, and salt, stirring with a whisk.
 Gradually add flour mixture to butter mixture, beating at low speed just until combined.
 Fold in rhubarb mixture.
-Spread batter into a 9-inch square baking pan coated with cooking spray.
+This is a thick batter.
+Spread evenly into a 9-inch square baking pan coated with cooking spray.